bioluminesceme/UnderCurrent/README.md

 - Do not use for diagnosis or treatment decisions
 - Always consult healthcare professionals for medical advice
 - The developers assume no liability for any health outcomes
+- Etcetera

 ## Overview

 UnderCurrent is an experimental tool that calculates HRV/RHR metrics and energy budget scores.
 While informed by research on ME/CFS, this is a personal monitoring project, not a validated medical tool.

 ## Research Background

-Implementation informed by published research:
+Research info used:
 - Burton et al. (2010): HRV predicts sleep quality in CFS
 - Boneva et al. (2007): Higher heart rate and reduced HRV persist during sleep in CFS
 - Meeus et al. (2013): Systematic review of HRV in FM/CFS patients